ChromoX/finance.js/README.md

 ### node-finance

-An equity-based financial framework for Node.js.
+A financial library for Node.js that aims to work both on the browser as a pure Javascript library and/or on the server-side on top of Node.js.

+**Goal:** To provide a toolkit of financial computations / simulations that will allow a developer to rapidly create strategies, alerts, etc...

 Plan to include support for the following:

-* Stocks
+* Equities
-* Bonds
+* Bonds (corporate, municipal)
-* Options
+* Derivative Securities
 * Forex
 * Futures